maybe12200/Yonda/README.md

 ## Self-Host

-Begin with Docker to deploy your own feature-rich, unrestricted version of NexLoop.
+Begin with Docker to deploy your own feature-rich, unrestricted version of Yonda.
 Our team is diligently updating to the latest version.
-For more information on how to self-host NexLoop, please refer to our [documentation](https://nexloop.me/).
+For more information on how to self-host Yonda, please refer to our [documentation](https://Yonda.us/).

 ## Hiring

-Some amazing companies, including NexLoop, are looking for developers!
-Are you interested in joining NexLoop or its partners?
+Some amazing companies, including Yonda, are looking for developers!
+Are you interested in joining Yonda or its partners?
 Check out our Discord channel for some of the latest jobs available.

 ## Email

-For questions and suggestions, please use this email [contact@nexloop.me]
+For questions and suggestions, please use this email [contact@Yonda.us]

 ## Building

 ### Codespaces

 From the GitHub repo main page, click the green "Code" button and select "Create codespace on master".
 This will open a new Codespace with the (supposedly auto-forked
-NexLoop repo cloned, built, and ready to go.
+Yonda repo cloned, built, and ready to go.

 ### Local

-See [BUILDING.md] for instructions on how to build NexLoop from source code.
+See [BUILDING.md] for instructions on how to build Yonda from source code.

 ## Contributing